 For more than 30 years, Jill has worked with people in all stages of their careers in dozens of industries and has helped propel them to higher levels of success.
-Jill is an expert in Executive Presence and created The Gravitas Principle® to develop and refine the soft skills necessary to be seen, to be heard, and to lead.
+Jill is an expert in Executive Presence and created The Gravitas Principle® to develop and refine the business communication skills necessary to be seen, to be heard, and to lead.

 Read on to learn more about what can be included in your customized Gravitas Principle® coaching program.
-Then give us a call at 708.848.5945 to discuss the program and process in more detail.
+Then give us a call at 708.848.5945 to discuss our executive presence program and process in more detail.

 Don’t wait another day – learn the skills that will help you make your mark and get ahead!

 Speak to Influence

 Improve your workplace communication skills, including the ability to share your ideas, drive the discussion, and move others to action.
-Today’s leaders need to be able to listen effectively, ask the right questions, distill key points, and build consensus – and do it all with grace.
+Today’s leaders need excellent executive communication skills—to be able to listen effectively, ask the right questions, distill key points, and build consensus – and do it all with grace.
 And if English is not your first language, improving your pronunciation and word stress can make all the difference to those you’re trying to influence.
 Executive coaching can help you develop compelling messages and communicate with gravitas.

 Master Your Nonverbal Communication

 Body language is a dominant force in your communication and can be more persuasive than words.
-The Gravitas Principle® can teach you how to master your nonverbal messages, read and adjust to others’ signals, and use this silent language to convey confidence and influence those around you.
+The Gravitas Principle® can teach you how to master your nonverbal communication, read and adjust to others’ signals, and use this silent language to convey confidence and influence those around you.